ElGutiz/NASA-Mapping-Real-Time/README.md

 ## Thanks to 🎁

 * NASA for giving us this amazing oportunity 📢🚀
-* Universidad del Valle De Guatemala for giving us the knowledge and the opportunities 🤓.
+* Maria Zaghi & Universidad del Valle De Guatemala for giving us the knowledge and the opportunities 🤓.
 * Python.es team for the amazing teamwork 👨‍💻.

 ---